Sign in

 Contact us to discuss your requirements of oem cast iron casting companies.
 Our experienced sales team can help you identify the options that best suit your needs.

-Compared to ductile iron, gray iron is harder and more brittle.
-But there are many scenarios where its brittleness is not all that consequential.
-Furthermore, it offers excellent vibration damping and machinability, and is more economical to produce.
-Gray iron serves in a host of non-mechanical applications, such as hardscape (manhole covers, storm grates, etc.), counterweights, and many other items intended for general human use (gates, park benches, railings, doors, etc.).
-When it is employed in machinery, the stiffness of gray iron is its winning attribute, helping to offset vibration in the base of heavy machines, in brakes, and in some engine components.
+Compared to ductile iron, gray iron is harder and more brittle, but its brittleness is not always a disadvantage.
+It offers excellent vibration damping and machinability, and is more economical to produce.
+Gray iron is utilized in various non-mechanical applications, such as manhole covers, storm grates, counterweights, gates, park benches, and more.
+In machinery, gray iron's stiffness helps offset vibration in heavy machines, brakes, and some engine components.

-However, gray iron's lower impact and wear resistance makes it a liability in more mission-critical situations.
-Ductile iron compensates beautifully for these shortcomings, to the degree that it has become a trustworthy alternative to steel in many engineered applications, with a preferable strength-to-weight ratio.
-Demanding industries demand ductile.
-At Urick, we create castings for agriculture, heavy truck, rail, recreation, and more.
-These customers require parts that can withstand extreme forces without breaking or deforming, and that is ductile iron's reason for being.
+However, gray iron's lower impact and wear resistance can be a liability in critical applications.
+Ductile iron compensates for these shortcomings and has become a reliable alternative to steel in many engineered applications, thanks to its favorable strength-to-weight ratio.
+Demanding industries such as agriculture, heavy truck, rail, and recreation require parts that can handle extreme forces without breaking or deforming, which is why they opt for ductile iron.

-Now that you know the difference between ductile iron and cast iron, you should have a better idea how ductile iron can make a difference for you.
-Urick Foundry is renowned for ductile iron castings with the best nodularity rates in the business through its proprietary vertical in-mold inoculation process, creating products primed to perform.
+Now that you understand the difference between ductile iron and cast iron, you should have a clearer idea of how ductile iron can benefit your project.
+Urick Foundry is renowned for producing ductile iron castings with the best nodularity rates in the industry, thanks to its proprietary vertical in-mold inoculation process.
+This ensures products that are primed to perform effectively.

 REQUEST A QUOTE